This notice explains when and why we collect personal information about you; how we use it, when we may pass it on to others and how we keep it safe.

 Who we are

+We are Data Controllers.
 Data is collected, processed and stored by Nicholas & Co Solicitors Limited.
 We also process data provided by or required by others who may also be Data Controllers.

 What Data do we collect?

 The information we will request from you will depend on the work we are doing for you.
 This notice is intended for clients and prospective clients only.
 If you are another party to a matter we are dealing with, we suggest you first contact your own solicitor to check what information they have provided to us, but your rights in relation to your data remain the same.

 In many cases personal data will be restricted to basic information, such as name, address, gender, contact details and information needed to complete ID checks but some of the work we do may require us to ask for more sensitive information.

 Our website does record the IP address of people submitting client survey forms, but this is not tracked or analysed, it is only collected to show that responses are not all from the same person.

 Sources of information

 Information about you may be obtained from a number of sources; for instance

 - You may give us information about yourself